RXC008 (GI-restricted pan-ROCK inhibitor)

 Relapse rate post-surgical intervention is high with >50% patients requiring further surgery within 10 years, many within 12 months.
 Consequently, patients suffer progressive loss of gastrointestinal function and repeated resections can lead to major health complications such as short bowel syndrome.

-We have commenced a Phase 1 healthy volunteer clinical study and expect to report data by the end of 2024.
+We have completed a Phase 1 healthy volunteer clinical study and expect to initiate a Phase 2 study during 2025.

 Refs: * Clarivate, Crohn’s disease landscape & forecast pg 39, Published Sep 2022; ** Chan et al, 2018